rvelseg/MuDoVLaGM/README.md

 Use `make list` to list the available versions in `document.tex`.

-Use `make all` to make all versions
+Use `make all` to make all versions.

-Use `make pack` to make all versions and pack them in a `.tar.gz` file
+Use `make document-all.tar.gz` to make all versions and compress them in a single file.

 # License